4. Write Smart Contract

 We will make a super simple contract called "Count".

 a.
-There would be just one storage variable called count
+There would be just one storage variable called count.

-variable by 1 or decrease it by 1.
-So there would be two functions, plus
+b.
+Users can increase count variable by 1 or decrease it by 1.
+So there would be two functions, plus function which increases count variable by 1, and minus function which decreases count variable by 1.
+That's all!

 2) Define the variable